stardustai/docs-api/src/en/projects/create-project.md

   "projectManager": {
     "type": "string",
     "default": "'Owner of the AK'",
-    "description": "Name of the account you want to appoint to project manager.", "required": false
+    "description": "Account name you want to appoint to project manager.", "required": false
   },
   "teamNames": {